Postgraduate Studies - Applying for Postgraduate Studies

 As the main objective of the doctoral student is a PhD degree, the applicant should make sure that qualified supervision for his/her particular research interests is available at the Faculty of Arts.
 The applicant must contact the staff at the relevant discipline at one of the Faculty's four departments and discuss the research proposal, the study plan and arrangements for supervision.
 Preliminary discussions however, are not binding upon the faculty or its departments, but as the availability of supervision is a central criterion, contacting the teaching staff at the relevant discipline is a very important step in the applications process.

 Postgraduate degrees available within the Faculty of Arts are Doctor of Philosophy (PhD, DPhil) and Licentiate of Philosophy (Lic.
 Phil.)
 However, all postgraduate students are admitted to a course leading to a Doctorate.
 Completing a Licentiate degree first (that is, a degree with a less substantial thesis than that required for a doctorate) is optional.
 Therefore, the objective of research and study plans submitted with the application should be designated as the PhD degree.
 Finnish, Swedish and English are the main course languages in the University of Helsinki.

 Please note that the Faculty will not be able to process your application unless all requested documents listed below are received either in Finnish, Swedish, English, German, or French.

 All applicants wishing to be considered must submit the following documents:

-2. A research proposal (maximum length 3 pages) in which the applicant should describe his/her proposed doctoral dissertation, how it would link up with existing research, the sources or materials to be used, the applicant´s previous activity in the field and his/her personal qualifications for the task, such as previous studies and any relevant work experience.
+2. A research proposal (maximum length 9999 characters) in which the applicant should describe his/her proposed doctoral dissertation, how it would link up with existing research, the sources or materials to be used, the applicant´s previous activity in the field and his/her personal qualifications for the task, such as previous studies and any relevant work experience.
 The applicant should also include a provisional outline of contents for the proposed doctoral dissertation.
 It should also be indicated whether the thesis would be a monograph or consist of published articles.
 If the dissertation will be article-based, please include also a preliminary outline of the number and content of the articles it will include.